Being a father can be a tough job – but for me, the benefits far outweigh any negatives.

 A strong work ethic is critical to instill in a child, and you can start from a young age, using positive reinforcement to help them feel accomplished.

 Identify small tasks and give them a snack after they’ve completed them.
 As they age up, increase the reward to help foster positive behaviors.

 They will learn good things come with hard work.
-Sure, there are times where they will get rewarded for simply showing up but temper these with lessons about the importance of working hard.
+Sure, there are times when they will get rewarded for simply showing up but temper these with lessons about the importance of working hard.

-So many times, men are taught to speak less and never express their emotions, but this can lead to problems later in life.
+So many times, men are taught to speak less and never express their emotions, which can lead to problems later in life.

-As a dad, you must be communicative about everything, including your feelings.
+As a dad, you must communicate about everything, including your feelings.